 Universal won the bidding battle against Warner Bros for the movie and landed the rights to the movie after plunking down USD 1.5 million against USD 3 million, said The Hollywood Reporter.

 At the centre of the story is a bootlegger, Bill McCoy, who illegally sells rum during th United States’ Prohibition era.

-- Jurassic World Fallen Kingdom trailer: Chris Pratt is the guardian of the dinosaurs, watch video
+- Jurassic World Fallen Kingdom movie review: This Chris Pratt starrer is a film of our times

 - Hollywood highlights